RupakMukherjee/PPPL-CCI-2021/index.md

 |[K5](code/testK5.md)|<img width="225" alt="Test5-ValLoss (2)" src="https://user-images.githubusercontent.com/90737587/139624404-4eaa9878-f9a2-43d3-b5d7-185af74525e3.png">|<img width="230" src="https://user-images.githubusercontent.com/90737587/144183067-8e35d0cc-5049-4297-9f11-31cec1b40ba0.png">| <img width="235" src="https://user-images.githubusercontent.com/90737587/144183074-15df56e8-dad3-4c93-a6f5-9da50896a2e8.png">|

 ### Evaluation
 For Test1-K1 to Test1-K5, I did the same process as the previous equations.
 I have increased the values of the dense layers and epochs in an attempt to improve the results.
-Similar to Test1-Advection-Diffusion equation test cases, there are improvements from Test1-K1 to Test1-K4 in graphs 1 to 3.
-In Test1-K5, graphs 1-3 shows that increasing the parameters worsened the results.
+Similar to Test1-Advection-Diffusion equation test cases, there are improvements from Test1-K1 to Test1-K4.
+In Test1-K5, Graphs 1-3 shows that increasing the parameters worsened the results.
 These results are similar to what we saw in comparing Test1-A4 and Test1-A5.

 ### Test 1 Conclusion